allanweber/trading-journal-entry/README.md

 ## Change Log

 ### 1.1.0
-* Improvements and image upload
+* Improvements and image upload for trade entries

 ### 1.0.0
 * Complete solution with many entry types, journal balance and entry images